RoystonScouts/www/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.6 =
+* [cfdb-datatable form="form-name" edit="true"] The "edit" option makes the table editable if the CFDB Editor plugin extension is also installed.
+* [cfdb-datatable] "Show" setting shows all rows by default
+* [cfdb-datatable] upgraded the included DataTables to version 1.9.4
+* Support for import from CSV file when CFDB Editor extension is installed

+= 2.5.2 =
+* Minor bug fix.
+When user has exactly one form and admin page auto-loads that form's data, the editor plugin did not know which form to edit.

+= 2.5.1 =
+* Now "headers" option on [cfdb-table] and [cfdb-datatable] allow you to change column header display names, e.g [cfdb-table form="form1" headers="ext_field1=First Name,ext_field2=Last Name"]
+* Can now query multiple forms at once in short codes, e.g. [cfdb-table form="form1,form2"]
+* Added RSS URLs
+* Can now use regex's in options for forms & fields to ignore and which cookie values to save

 = 2.5 =
 * Added option to set the timezone in which Submit Time should be captured.